Misti: Eruption 2,000 years ago and later activity

 The last major explosive eruption took place about 2,000 years ago in one or multiple events.
-The date is constrained to 2,060–1,920 years before present; ages of 2,300 BP are probably too old.
-It produced about 0.4 km3 dense rock equivalents of rock and probably lasted a few hours.
+The best-constrained date range is 2,060–1,920 years before present; some estimates around 2,300 BP are considered too old.
+It produced about 0.4 km3 of rock and probably lasted a few hours.
 The event had a volcanic explosivity index of 4 or 5.

 The eruption was probably triggered when fresh andesitic magma entered a pre-existent rhyolitic body.
-Magma rose through the volcano and expelled part of the hydrothermal system, causing initial phreatic eruptions (Note: A phreatic eruption is the emission of water steam and rocks, but without new magma.).
+Magma rose through the volcano and expelled rocks that were awash of the hydrothermal system, causing initial phreatic eruptions.
+(Note: A phreatic eruption is the emission of water steam and rocks, but without new magma.)
 Tephra rained down around the mountain, with pumice falling 25 km from the volcano.
 Owing to magma mixing, the pumice deposits have an appearance resembling chocolate and vanilla swirls.
 Eventually, the conduit fully cleared and a 29 km high eruption column rose above the volcano.
 Pyroclastic flows (Note: Flows consisting of hot volcanic debris.) emanated from the column and descended the southern flanks of the volcano, possibly through the gap in the crater rim.
 During the course of the eruption, collapses of the crater and conduit walls caused a temporary decline in the intensity of the column.
 The eruption column periodically collapsed and reformed, until the eruption ended with phreatomagmatic (Note: Phreatomagmatic activity is volcanic activity involving magma-water interactions.) explosions.

 Mudflows descended the mountain, although their importance relative to the pyroclastic flows is contentious.
-The water source for the mudflows is unclear, but the eruption took place during the neoglacial between 2,500 and 1,000 years ago.
-Thus Misti may have featured a snow or ice cap at the time of the eruption; its melting would have given rise to mudflows.
+The water source for the mudflows is unclear.
+The eruption occurred during the neoglacial (about 2,500–1,000 years ago), when Misti may have supported seasonal snow or ice; its melting would have given rise to mudflows.
 Rainfall generated further mudflows after the eruption.
 The outer summit crater probably formed during this eruption.
 Tephra layers in the Sallalli and (in this case with less certainty) Mucurca peat bogs close to Sabancaya, and (tentatively) in an ice core in the Antarctic Plateau in Antarctica, are attributed to this eruption.
 The 2,000 years eruption is the only Plinian eruption during the Holocene at Misti.

 After the eruption 2,000 years ago, activity was limited to small Vulcanian eruptions, mudflows and tephra fallout, including scoria and volcanic ash.
 Dating has yielded ages of 330, 340, 520, 620, 1035 and 1,300 years before present for several such events.
 Pyroclastic flows and ash falls were emplaced 1,290 ± 100 and 620 ± 50 years ago.
-Mudflowsnot all associated with eruptionstook place 1,035 ± 45, 520 ± 25, 340 ± 40 and 330 ± 60 years ago and left 5–15 m thick deposits.
+Mudflows—not all associated with eruptions—took place 1,035 ± 45, 520 ± 25, 340 ± 40 and 330 ± 60 years ago and left 5 m thick deposits.